 Only users who have registered (i.e., have agreed to QDR’s General Terms and Conditions of Use) and logged in can view, explore on-line, and/or download data projects, individual data files, or attendant documentation (e.g., interview protocols or human subjects consent forms) published on QDR.

 In addition to the restrictions specified in the General Terms and Conditions of Use – which apply to all data deposited in and accessed from QDR – depositors may request special restrictions on the access to or use of some or all of their data.
 Typically these special restrictions involve human participants or copyright concerns, and/or require registered users who wish to access the restricted data to demonstrate a bona fide scholarly purpose for their use.

 The usual procedure for accessing data from QDR is as follows:

-- A user searches/browses QDR data projects and data files.
+A user searches/browses QDR data projects and data files.

-- If a user would like to view and/or download a data project or data file, she must log in (note that users must be registered with QDR in order to log in).
+If a user would like to view and/or download a data project or data file, she must log in (note that users must be registered with QDR in order to log in).

-- If one or more of the data files the registered user wishes to view/download have access controls on them (stipulated by the depositor), the registered user is presented with a screen outlining those access controls and must acknowledge them.
+If one or more of the data files the registered user wishes to view/download have access controls on them (stipulated by the depositor), the registered user is presented with a screen outlining those access controls and must acknowledge them.
 If the depositor elected “Deposit-Approved Access,” the registered user must complete and submit a Special Download Agreement

-- QDR staff review the prospective downloader’s agreements and, if warranted, the depositor does so as well.
+QDR staff review the prospective downloader’s agreement(s) and, if warranted, the depositor does so as well.
 Once all approvals have been given, QDR advises the downloader that permission has been granted to download the data, and frees the data for download.

-Use of Data Shared via QDR
+Use of Data Published by QDR